Chrismarsh/chm-examples/tvc/readme.md

 # folders

-`data/` contains the DEM, veg, and reference snow
+`data/` contains the DEM, veg, and observed snow depth `wind/` contains the code to run windmapper
+`mesher/` contains the code to produce the mesh from the DEM and windmapper outputs `chm/` contains the configuration file to run CHM `analysis` contains the jupyter notebook to do analysis on the output with python

+# Run stesp
 ## 1 - Windmapper
 `wind` is where windmapper is run from: